trilitech/tezos-developer-docs/docs/tutorials/create-an-nft/nft-tznft.md

    tznft mint my-account my_collection --tokens '1, ipfs://abcde12345'
    ```

+   You must use the same account alias that you used to create the collection because that account becomes the administrator of the collection.
-   You can add more NFTs until you freeze the collection.
+   Just like in the sandbox, you can add more NFTs until you freeze the collection.

 1. View your token balances.
 The command is the same as for the sandbox: